-Born and raised in Florence, Alabama, she is a graduate of Florence High School where she was inducted into the International Thespian Society.
-She studied broadcast journalism at Virginia Commonwealth University and has a master’s degree in Journalism and Public Affairs from American University.
-As a graduate student, she was a Teacher Assistant/Resident Assistant for the POLITICO Journalism Institute and a graduate assistant for Boot Camp for Journalists.
+Born and raised in Florence, Alabama, she is a graduate of Florence High School where she was inducted into the International Thespian Society and was involved in various activities, including co-captain of the Falconettes Dance Team.
+She studied broadcast journalism at Virginia Commonwealth University (VCU) and has a master’s degree in Journalism and Public Affairs from American University (AU).
+While studying at VCU, Duster was president of the Association of Black Communicators Chapter of the National Association of Black Journalists (NABJ) and a representative on VCU’s Mass Communications Student Advisory Board.
+As a graduate student at AU, she covered the 2014 Virginia Senate Race, contributing to live coverage for Beltway Ballots and 103.5 WTOP-FM.
+She was also a teacher assistant and resident assistant for the POLITICO Journalism Institute and a graduate assistant for AU’s Boot Camp for Journalists.

 Duster started her career while still an undergraduate student with a radio internship at Shoals Radio Group in Florence, Alabama.
 She was also an intern for Radio One in Richmond, Virginia for iPower 92.1, working with nationally syndicated shows such as The Michael Baisden Show on 99.3/105.7 KISS.
 She worked for Cox Media Group in Richmond, Virginia for HOT 100.9 and 103.7 River (now owned by SummitMedia) working in promotions, hosting events, and voicing commercials.
 She joined Studio Center Total Production as a voice-over artist and has voiced national projects for universities, recording artists, media companies, and others.